sparist/Om/README.markdown

 # Documentation

-See the <a href="http://sparist.github.com/Om">the Om GitHub Page</a> for documentation.
+See <a href="http://sparist.github.com/Om">sparist.github.com/Om</a> for documentation.

 # Changes